Marenz/EnemyNations/README.md

 weird userinterface to something more usable.
 But step by step:

-1. Update to compile with Visual C++ 2010
+1. Update to compile with Visual C++ 2010 and remove CD check
 2. Port to Linux
 3. Enhance rendering engine and graphics
 4. Enhance userinterface